Acknowledge-App/Acknowledge/README.md

 So that I can view my achievements from any device.

 As a user,
-I would like to open the app a homepage,
+I would like to open the app homepage,
-So that I can be displayed the most useful information.
+So that I can be displayed with the most useful information.

 As a user,
-I want to recieve notification reminders,
+I want to receive notification reminders,
-So that I am reminded to do certain task or view certain things.
+So that I am reminded to do a certain task or view certain things.

 As a user,
 I want to view my past achievements organised by day,